zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 This tutorial uses CMD, but the commands are simple enough to easily rework for use with any other command processor like PowerShell.

 ## 1. Extract Your Mod and It's WAD File
 Extract your mod's Fantome or Zip file to a folder using 7-Zip or WinRAR.
 To add 7-Zip options to your context menu follow this guide [Fix 7-Zip Option Missing From Context Menu](https://www.intowindows.com/fix-7-zip-option-missing-from-context-menu/).
 Additionally, for easier access to your mod's files in the future, set Fantome files to open by default with 7-Zip or WinRAR.
-(Do NOT just rename the fantome to `.zip`, this is a huge waste of time)
+(Do not just rename the fantome to `.zip`, this is a huge waste of time.)

 ![extract_&_open.png](/user-pictures/moga/extract_&_open.png =x250)